India and the Geopolitics of the Indian Ocean

 INDIA IN A BAD NEIGHBORHOOD

 The partition of India in 1947 presented India with problems near at home.
 India is surrounded by failed or “fragile” states – Pakistan, Bangladesh, Nepal, and Sri Lanka.
-One removed are Myanmar and Afghanistan.
+None are military threats and each one would create problems for India if India conquered them.

 The Indian army helped Bangladesh become free of Pakistani rule in 1971.
 There is a connection between the two countries because of the large Bengali population in both countries.